ergon/airlock-helm-charts/charts/microgateway/README.md

 :exclamation: Airlock Microgateway will not work without a valid license.
 To order one, please contact sales@airlock.com.

 :information_source: **Note**:<br>
 In productive environments, licenses might be deployed and handled in a different lifecycles.
-In such cases, an existing license want to be used.
-Further information for such setups are provided in chapter [Secure handling of license and passphrase](#secure-handling-of-license-and-passphrase).
+In such cases, an existing license secret may be referenced.
+Further information is provided in chapter [Secure handling of license and passphrase](#secure-handling-of-license-and-passphrase).

 ### Override default values
 The Airlock Microgateway Helm chart has many parameters and most of them are already equipped with default values (see [Configuration](#configuration)).
 Depending on the environment, the defaults must be adapted.
 To override default values, do the following: